nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 # User Guide
-SchedUrMods is a **desktop application for managing your NUSMODS timetable and everyday tasks optimised for usage via a Command Line Interface (CLI).** If you can type fast, SchedUrMods can help you manage your daily tasks faster than traditional GUI application.
+SchedUrMods is a **desktop application for NUS Students to manage your NUSMODS timetable and everyday tasks optimised for usage via a Command Line Interface (CLI).** If you can type fast, SchedUrMods can help you manage your daily tasks faster than traditional GUI application.

 Below is a guide on how you can get started using our program to start Sched'ing Ur Mods.